blondie7575/Apple2BuildPipeline/README.md

 To create a new cc65 based project for the Apple II in Xcode:
    1. Start Xcode and create a new project by using File->New->Project...
    2. In the dialog, you will see an "Apple II" option below the Cross-platform section.
-Select that and select "Apple II cc65 Project" for a C based project.
+Select "Apple II cc65 Project" for a C based project.
 Or select "Apple II ca65 Project" for an assembly project.
 Click "Next".
    3. A dialog box with a few text fields will appear.
 In product name, put in the name of the Apple II executable you want to build.
 Organization Name and Organization Identifier can be anything you want it to be.
 Leave Build Tool set to "/usr/bin/make".
 Click "Next".
    4. Xcode now prompts you where you want to save your project.
 The name of the project will be the product name you already gave.
 Pick a good directory for your project.
 Your Documents folder is a reasonable option.
 Click "Create".
    5. Your project is now ready for you.
 If you select Product->Build, it will build your code.
 If you select Product->Run, it will build and execute the template code in Virtual II.
 On your first build, you may be prompted by Mac OS X to install a Java runtime.
 Java is required so if you get this prompt, you should install it.
 Once Java is installed, go back to Xcode and select Product->Clean and then Product->Run.
 Virtual II should launch this time.